 - View Azure Load Balancer data in pre-built Infrastructure dashboards.

-- Run custom queries and visualize the data in New Relic Insights.
+- Run custom queries and visualize the data.

 - Create alert conditions to notify you of changes in data.